Security in IoT: What It Is and Why It Matters

-PubNub uses point-to-point TLS network encryption (encrypts messages in transit) and AES encryption, a protocol that is used by the United States government to encrypt sensitive messages and classified information.
+PubNub uses point-to-point TLS network encryption (encrypts messages in transit) and

 Combined, these protocols are a powerhouse of next generation security.
 And though they are certainly not specific to IoT, they are making the technology better, more reliable, and more viable as a life enhancing product, which is exactly what it’s meant to be.